Neil Smith (American football): Legacy

 One of the top defensive linemen of his era, Smith made the Pro Bowl 6 times during his career (1991–1995 and 1997), and led the NFL with 15 sacks in the 1993 season.
 With the Broncos, Smith won 2 NFL championship rings for Super Bowl XXXII and Super Bowl XXXIII.
 In the 1998 Divisional Playoffs against the Miami Dolphins, Smith cemented the 38-3 Broncos victory with a 79-yard fumble return for a touchdown, and in Super Bowl XXXII, he recorded a key fumble recovery that set up a Broncos field goal.

 Smith finished his 13 NFL seasons with 104.5 sacks, 30 forced fumbles, 12 fumble recoveries, 19 return yards, and 1 touchdown.
 He also intercepted 4 passes, returning them for 68 yards and a touchdown.
 He is the former co-owner of the Kansas City Brigade, a team in the Arena Football League from 2006 until 2008.

-On October 22, 2006, Smith was inducted to the Chiefs's Hall of Fame.
+On October 22, 2006, Smith was inducted to the Chiefs's Hall of Honor.